Definable decompositions for graphs of bounded linear cliquewidth: Preliminaries

 Linear cliquewidth is a linearized variant of cliquewidth, where we allow only restricted joins that add only a single vertex.
 More precisely, we replace the Join and Constant operations with one unary operation {\bf{Add Vertex}}.
 This operation is parameterized by a color $i\in [k]$ and a color subset $X\subseteq [k]$, and it adds to the graph a new vertex of color $i$, adjacent exactly to vertices with colors belonging to $X$.
-A \emph{width-$k$ linear clique decomposition} is a word consisting of Add Vertex and Recolor operations, and the {\em{result}} of such a decomposition is the $k$-colored graph obtained by evaluating the operations over the empty graph.
-The {\em{linear cliquewidth}} of a graph is defined just like cliquewidth, but we consider only linear clique decompositions.
-Note that we can transform any linear clique decomposition of width $k$ to a clique decomposition of width at most $(k+1)$ by replacing each subterm $\textbf{Add Vertex}_{i,X}(\theta)$ by the term
+A \emph{width-$k$ linear cliquewidth decomposition} is a word consisting of Add Vertex and Recolor operations, and the {\em{result}} of such a decomposition is the $k$-colored graph obtained by starting with an empty graph, and applying the the consecutive operations in the word from left to right.
+The {\em{linear cliquewidth}} of a graph is defined just like cliquewidth, but we consider only linear cliquewidth decompositions.
+Note that we can transform any linear cliquewidth decomposition of width $k$ to a cliquewidth decomposition of width at most $(k+1)$ by replacing each subterm $\textbf{Add Vertex}_{i,X}(\theta)$ by the term

 where $j$ is a color not occurring in $\theta$.
 Hence the linear cliquewidth of a graph is at least its cliquewidth minus one.